 School Performance Measure

 Updated March 2018The School Performance Measure (SPM) reflects City Schools’ values, including the cultivation of a nurturing learning environment for student growth.
-Collectively, a school’s teachers and school leadership play an instrumental role in affecting school climate, and the measure serves as a component of the 2016-17 teacher and school leader evaluation systems.
+Collectively, a school’s teachers and school leadership play an instrumental role in affecting school climate, and the measure has served as a component of teacher and school leader evaluation systems since SY 2014-15.

-Normed Indicators: Schools are scored relative to one another
+Norming: Schools are scored relative to one another

-- Percentage of students with direct certification*
+- Percentage of students with economic disadvantage*